 For as long as I can remember, I have hated working out.
-It took me years to realise how much exercising helped clear my head, and how much stronger it made me feel and look.
+It took me years to realize how much exercising helped clear my head, and how much stronger it made me feel and look.
 When I learned in my psychology classes that regular exercise can also help manage depression and anxiety, I knew it was time to buckle down.
-Unfortunately, I also realised that the best way I could work out regularly was by going to the gym — something I had always dreaded.
+Unfortunately, I also realized that the best way I could work out regularly was by going to the gym – something I had always dreaded.

 The gym is especially challenging for someone who often feels anxious in social settings.
 I’m always worried that people are staring at me or judging me.
 Am I doing this right?
 You’re waiting for me, aren’t you?
 Ugh, I’m in your way.
 I knew I needed to move past these issues if I was going to take better care of myself.
 After abandoning my workout routine more than once, these tips have helped me find the courage to keep going.